 Contacting us about access to, and correction of, your personal information

 Making a complaint

-If you believe that we have interfered with your privacy in our handling of your personal information, you may lodge a complaint by contacting us on the above contact details or in writing to: Corporate Compliance, Ken Tame & Assoc, PO Box 2390 Kew VIC 3101.
+If you believe that we have interfered with your privacy in our handling of your personal information, you may lodge a complaint by contacting us on the above contact details or in writing to: Corporate Compliance, Ken Tame & Assoc, P O Box 582, Preston VIC 3072.

 We will attempt to resolve your complaint in accordance with our Complaints Resolution Process.

 If you are not satisfied with our decision or a decision is not reached within 45 days, you may lodge a complaint:

 GPO Box 3 Melbourne VIC 3001